-The Bonds are general obligations of the District and the District has the power and is obligated to cause to be levied and collected by the County annual ad valorem taxes for payment when due of the principal of and interest on the Bonds upon all property located within the District subject to taxation by the District (except certain personal property which is taxable at limited rates) without limitation as to rate or amount.
+The Bonds are general obligations of the District and the District has the power and is obligated to cause to be levied and collected by the County annual ad valorem taxes for payment when due of the principal of and interest on the Bonds upon all property within the District subject to taxation by the District (except certain personal property which is taxable at limited rates) without limitation as to rate or amount.
 In the event ad valorem taxes are insufficient to pay principal and interest on the Bonds, the District is required to use moneys in its maintenance and operations fund to pay debt service on the Bonds.
-As described above under "Sources of Payment for the Bonds," the County collects all ad valorem taxes on behalf of the District and transfers those funds directly to the Paying Agent for payment of the Bonds.
 For more complete information regarding the District's financial condition and taxation of property within the District, see "DISTRICT FINANCIAL MATTERS" herein.
 See also "THE BONDS - Security for the Bonds" and "APPENDIX E - HEALTHCARE RISK FACTORS" herein.